ABOUT GOOD ENTERPRISES

 Outside of work and academia, Fatima is an avid traveler, always seeking new adventures and immersing herself in different cultures.
 She believes that experiencing the world firsthand helps broaden her perspective and fuels her creativity.

-Good Enterprises Spanish Instructor
+Good Enterprises Spanish Class Monitor

 Tatiana Vivas